 Drive B: Good for playback, horrible for your Library

 OWC QX2 connected by a LaCie Thunderbolt to eSATA adapter: The BlackMagic Disk Speed tests results look acceptable for HD playback, 221MB/sec write and 248MB/sec read.
-The QuickBench results however show a serious problem for FCP X Library storage, less than 1MB/sec for 4K and less than 2MB/sec for 8K.
-Putting a FCP X Library on this drive will try your patience.
-(This in fact is the drive that showed poor performance in the video I mentioned above.)
+The QuickBench results, however, show a serious problem for FCP X Library storage, less than 1MB/sec for 4K and less than 2MB/sec for 8K.
+Putting an FCP X Library on this drive will try your patience.
+(This, in fact, is the drive that showed poor performance in the video I mentioned above.)

 Testing before you buy

 While these are great for testing after the fact, if you are looking at a new drive or network storage system, be sure to ask for a small random read and write test from the manufacturer and verify them yourself if possible.
 Many companies will even provide QuickBench results.